llm-d-incubation/llm-d-infra/quickstart/README.md

 # llm-d-infra Quick Start

-Getting Started with llm-d-infra on Kubernetes.
+Getting started with llm-d-infra on Kubernetes.

 If you want to deploy llm-d-infra and related tools step by step, see the [README-step-by-step.md](README-step-by-step.md) instructions.